Gravitational wave propagation beyond general relativity: waveform distortions and echoes: Frequency vs Momentum space initial wavepacket

 From here we see that the frequency profiles of both eigenmodes now differ from each other.
 This result would have been equivalent to imposing a single initial condition $h_0(\omega,x_0)$ in $\omega$ space, as long as:

 for a range of relevant values of $\omega$.
 This is because, if there is no friction, the solutions are simple plane waves and therefore one could have found solutions directly in temporal Fourier space by solving Eq.~(\ref{eq:determinant1}) for $k$ as a function of $\omega$, instead of $\omega$ as function of $k$.
-Note that the condition in Eq.~(\ref{omegakequivalence}) only requires $k_1\approx k_2$ for the initial amplitude, but not for the phase since the phase difference has a cumulative effect during propagation.
-Finally, if the deviations from general relativity are small, we can also approximate $h_0(k(\omega))$ by $h_0(\omega)$ and assume the profile expected in GR.
+Note that the condition in Eq.~(\ref{omegakequivalence}) only requires $k_1\approx k_2$ for the initial amplitude.
+The phase difference between the propagating states of the same momentum $k$ accumulates during propagation and for the fixed momentum space profile it is given by